0237h/code4rena-scraper/README.md

 ## What ?

-Data is scraped from the [Code4rena](https://www.code4rena.com) published audits repos using the [Github API](https://docs.github.com/en/rest), as well as directly from the [leaderboard](https://code4rena.com/leaderboard) of the Code4rena website and is parsed to CSV files.
+Data is scraped from the [Code4rena](https://www.code4rena.com) published audits repos using the [Github API](https://docs.github.com/en/rest), as well as directly from the [leaderboard](https://code4rena.com/leaderboard) and [contests](https://code4rena.com/contests/) entries of the Code4rena website and is parsed to CSV files.

 Part of the data extracted can be used to link ETH/Polygon addresses to contest participants.
 Using tools like [polygonscan](https://polygonscan.com), [etherscan](https://etherscan.io) or [Bitquery](https://explorer.bitquery.io/) allows to look at the flow of funds from and to those wallets.